 French Green Clay is one of 4 clays in our facial clay assortment pack.
 After trying out this mask, you will understand why we chose this as one of our 4 clays.

-The classic french green clay mask recipe is always a good choice.
+The classic french green clay mask recipe is always a good choice, just one of our 8 french green clay recipes.
 Adding yogurt adds sun care repair, hydration, and alpha hydroxy acid to your mask.

 What are the yogurt mask benefits?

 Yogurt is a fermented dairy product with a sour thick creamy consistency.

 I’m sure you’ve heard many times that yogurt is beneficial for your gut health.
 That’s because of the probiotics contained in the yogurt.
 The most notable probiotic is called Lactobacillus acidophilus.